oddbird/oddleventy/content/blog/2021/containerqueries.md

 - We already have viewport-relative units like `vh` and `vw`.
 [Container-relative units](https://github.com/w3c/csswg-drafts/issues/5888) could be on the horizon as well.

 Bookmark Miriam's scratch site for updates: [Miriam's CSS Sandbox](https://css.oddbird.net/rwd/query/).
-To follow along more directly with the discussions and implementation questions around container queries, stay tuned to this project board: [Open Issues & Work on the Contain 3 Spec](https://github.com/w3c/csswg-drafts/projects/18).
+To participate in discussions and implementation questions related to `container` queries, visit this project board: [Open Issues & Work on the Contain 3 Spec](https://github.com/w3c/csswg-drafts/projects/18).

 ## Experiment and share